mnsboev/Evidence-Examples/examples/dive/README.md

 ### **Key Commands Used**

 * **Build Docker Image:**
+  The workflow first builds a Docker image from the specified `Dockerfile` and pushes it to your Artifactory instance using standard `docker` and `jf rt` commands.

 ```
 docker build . --file ./examples/dive/Dockerfile --tag $REGISTRY_DOMAIN/$REPO_NAME/$IMAGE_NAME:$VERSION
 ```

 * **Run Dive Analysis:**
+  This step runs the `wagoodman/dive` tool as a Docker container to analyze the image that was just pushed.
+It mounts the host's Docker socket to access the image and binds the current directory to get the JSON report out of the container.

 ```
 docker run -it --rm -e CI=true \